Heathcote Williams: Painting and sculpture

 Williams's second bout of fame caused him to cease writing in effect, and turn to painting and sculpture full-time.
 Leading the life of a would-be recluse, he received prolonged tuition from the 'New Ruralist' artist Graham Ovenden, at the latter's home on the edge of Bodmin Moor, Cornwall.
-The result was an out-pouring of hundreds of canvases, including satirical pastiches of the works of Van Gogh, Claude Monet, Stanley Spencer, Lucian Freud and others.
+The result was an out-pouring of hundreds of canvases, including satires of the works of Van Gogh, Claude Monet, Stanley Spencer, Lucian Freud and others.
 He also produced a number of sculptures of great piles of books, tottering and damp-swollen, elaborately hand-carved in wood.

 Song-writing

 Williams's occasional but typically anarchistic forays into the realm of lyric-writing include the uncategorisable and unreleased "Wrinkly Bonk", and "Why D'Ya Do It?", a sexually explicit exploration of carnal jealousy, for Marianne Faithfull's 1979 classic album Broken English.
 Williams's words were enough to cause a walk-out by the female workers on EMI's production line.